 SCOR operates all around the world through several legal entities, branches or representative offices.
-In order to ensure an appropriate consolidated vision and management of risks and business issues at Group level, and in line with the other objectives outlined in Section B.1.1 - General governance principles, SCOR has put in place a strong functional organization based on business units and Group functions, as well as on regional Hubs.
+In order to ensure an appropriate consolidated vision and management of risks and business issues at Group level, and in line with the other objectives

 B.1.2.3.
 BUSINESS UNITS AND GROUP FUNCTIONS